 - Our educators visit schools and conduct hands-on lessons on stormwater using Enviroscape watershed models and interactive activities.
 The Enviroscape model shows how runoff picks up pollutants as it moves through a watershed.

-- Based out of the Fred and Alice Stanback Coastal Education Center in Wrightsville Beach, the federation has also developed an interactive education program focused on a number of stormwater reduction projects at the education center and built around the walking “loop” in town.
+- Based out of the Fred and Alice Stanback Coastal Education Center in Wrightsville Beach, the Federation has also developed an interactive education program focused on several stormwater reduction projects at the education center and built around the walking “loop” in town.
 Schools and organized groups are welcome to come to the center to participate in stormwater education activities.
 Visit the “Walk the Loop for Clean Water” project website to learn more, or stop by the Wrightsville Beach office, pick up a brochure, and walk the loop to see the progress made in reducing stormwater!
-Contact Bonnie Mitchell, coastal education coordinator in the federation’s southeast office, for more information.
+Contact Bonnie Mitchell, coastal education coordinator in the Federation’s southeast office, for more information.

 For More Information

-The federation works with numerous schools on rain garden projects.
+The Federation works with numerous schools on rain garden projects.
 The classroom and field activities are correlated to the North Carolina Standard Course of Study objectives for high school grades to help teachers integrate the program into their courses.
-If you are interested in learning more about our education opportunities for students, please contact one of our educational coordinators: Rachel Bisesi, Sara Jean Hallas or Bonnie Mitchell.
+If you are interested in learning more about our educational opportunities for students, please contact one of our educational coordinators: Rachel Bisesi, Sara Jean Hallas, or Bonnie Mitchell.
 You can also check out our Distance Learning Lab for more educational resources on how to keep our coastal waterways clean.